In recent years, many industry-leading corporations have been replaced by startups or competing firms that were able to innovate quicker.

 Take BlackBerry for example.
 It dominated the cellphone manufacturing industry, with over USD 15 billion in revenue in cellphone sales alone during its peak in 2011 according to data from Statista.
 But just 4 years later, Statista’s data shows that the company did not have any revenue from the sale of its cellphones.

 The former phone manufacturing giant seems to have all but disappeared.
 CNN reported that BlackBerry still stuck to making phones with physical keyboards when the consumer market was shifting toward the touchscreen phones made by Apple and Samsung.

 It seems that its competitors were able to innovate and react to market shifts faster and better than BlackBerry.
 Business Insider reported that the company failed to innovate, leading to the demise of its cellphone manufacturing business.

 Many other established and seemingly failure-proof corporations have gone down the same path.
-This highlights the need for all corporations, including current industry-dominating corporations, to innovate in order to stay ahead of their competition and relevant to their customers.
+This highlights the need for all corporations, including current industry-dominating corporations, to innovate in order to stay ahead of their competition and be relevant to their customers.